 \subsubsection{Relative transverse momentum of jet splittings}

-The distributions of $k_{T,g}$ obtained from Soft Drop and dynamical grooming~\cite{Mehtar-Tani:2019rrk}, in $p$-$p$ collisions are shown in Fig.~\ref{fig:alice_sd_ktg_pp}, and their modifications in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV are presented in Fig.~\ref{fig:alice_sd_ktg_pbpb}.
+The distributions of $k_{T,g}$ obtained from soft-drop and dynamical grooming~\cite{Mehtar-Tani:2019rrk}, in $p$-$p$ collisions are shown in Fig.~\ref{fig:alice_sd_ktg_pp}, and their modifications in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV are presented in Fig.~\ref{fig:alice_sd_ktg_pbpb}.
 The results from our \textsc{jetscape} simulations are compared with the experimental results from ALICE~\cite{ALICE:2024fip}.

-The Soft Drop and dynamical grooming results from the JETSCAPE PP19 tune show consistency with experimental data for the $k_{T,g}$ distribution in $p$-$p$ collisions, remaining within the uncertainty range.
+The soft-drop and dynamical grooming results from the JETSCAPE PP19 tune show consistency with experimental data for the $k_{T,g}$ distribution in $p$-$p$ collisions, remaining within the uncertainty range.
 For Pb-Pb collisions, the modification in the distributions aligns with the inclusive full jet results presented in the main text, demonstrating a monotonically decreasing behavior as a function of $k_{T,g}$, which is primarily governed by selection bias by the $p_{T}$ cut and the loss of $p_{T,2}$.
 They successfully capture the experimental trends, while dynamical grooming results exhibit slight over-suppression.
-Notably, the Soft Drop results are in excellent agreement with experimental data within the uncertainties.
+Notably, the soft-drop results are in excellent agreement with experimental data within the uncertainties.

-\subsubsection{Groomed Jet Mass}
+\subsubsection{Groomed jet mass}